upstandfm/app/README.md

 - Run unit/integration tests (Jest).
 - Run integration/end-to-end tests (Cypress).
 - Build Storybook and app
+- Run visual regression tests
 - Deploy Storybook and app via [Netlify](https://app.netlify.com)

 ### Testing

+#### Cypress

 CircleCI requires a Cypress token to record tests and store screenshots.

 The token can be found in the [Cypress dashboard](https://dashboard.cypress.io/#/projects/b58xj4/settings) under "Record Keys".
 It is configured in CircleCI as an [environment variable](https://circleci.com/gh/upstandfm/app/edit#env-vars) named `CYPRESS_RECORD_KEY`, and used in the `.circleci/config.yml` file.

+#### Percy

+CircleCI requires a Percy token to take- and "diff" snapshots.

+The token can be found in the [Percy dashboard](https://percy.io/upstand-fm/app/settings) under "Project Token".
+It is configured in CircleCI as an [environment variable](https://circleci.com/gh/upstandfm/app/edit#env-vars) named `PERCY_TOKEN`, and automatically used by the [percy-storybook](https://docs.percy.io/docs/storybook) binary.

 ### Netlify